jorgegv/spectrum-vertical-scroller/doc/SP1-SCROLLER.md

 - [x] Do a trivial scroller but updating all tiles and with real new tiles coming from the top
 - [x] Previous test but add sprites moving on top of the scrolling background
 - [ ] Try to _not_ update all tiles, but only the ones that have some content: keep track of the columns that have content (=tiles) and only scroll/update those.
 Since the BG is scrolling, this will change in time, but we should get a real optimization (much less drawing, if the BG is simple)
+- [ ] In line with the previous point, try to _not_ scroll all the vertical column, but just an address range.
+Since we have the information about which cells have tiles, we can selectively scroll them.
+We can select the number of LDDs to skip in the scroll routine with some self-modifying code: a calculated `LD HL,xxxx; JP (HL)` where the initial `LD HL` instruction is modified with the initial LDD position.
+- [ ] On the previous optimizations: scrolling al columns takes less than a frame, while updating SP1 background takes 2 frames and some more.
+So it makes sense to first try to optimize invalidations (biggest gain will be probably here), and then scrolling (this gain will be lower).
+- [ ] Prepare a super-simple IM2 handler which only increments a 32 bit value so that ROM int routine is not run.
+- [ ] Run with INTs disabled and sync with Vsync with floating bus trick
 - [ ] Scroll down with attributes

 ## Context